 You can learn on the job.
 You can spend years making mistakes, getting corrected, trying to find a boss that can teach you, and bumbling through projects hoping that they’ll keep working with you even when your creative work is clearly sub-par.
 Oh, and that’s if you can get a job with no experience or knowledge to begin with.

 That’s essentially what I did.
-I learned a bit from my Dad, a marketing director, when he would bring home extra work for me to help him with in high school.
+I learned a bit from my dad, a marketing director, when he would bring home extra work for me to help him with in high school.
 Later, when I went into copywriting full-time, I was fortunate enough to get great opportunities and great mentors.
-I’ve written for interactive and print for clients you know well and I’ve done it for twelve-some years and made a very nice chunk of change.
+I’ve written for interactive and print for clients you know well and I’ve done it for 12-plus years and made a very nice chunk of change.

 But would I do it this way again?
 Nope.
 It’s risky to try to, essentially, bluff your way into a career.
 No matter where you live, the creative community is small.
 If you don’t know what you’re doing, your boss or your client is going to figure it out.
 And then, good luck getting work after that.
-You can fake it ’til you make it when it comes to confidence, but not when it comes to competence.
+You can fake it ’til you make it when it comes to confidence but not when it comes to competence.

 It’s also just a waste of time and energy to try to learn it yourself when other people can teach you.
 Why put your career and success at risk and try to figure it out when there are people who know what you need to know and are ready and willing to put that knowledge at your disposal?

 We’ve put together Comprehensive Copywriting Academy to answer just those needs.
-You need to get the opportunity to learn copywriting fundamentals and tactics, plus how to navigate the creative process with kickoffs and reviews, and how to build your experience and market yourself as a professional.
+You need to get the opportunity to learn copywriting fundamentals and tactics, plus how to navigate the creative process with kickoffs and reviews and how to build your experience and market yourself as a professional.
 Anything less than that won’t cut it.

-Your turn!
 What are your thoughts or questions about copywriting training?
 Let us know in the comments below!

-Last Updated on November 8, 2022
+Last Updated on October 30, 2024

 Leave a Reply